DDDEastMidlandsLimited/dddem-blog/_posts/2019-01-06-dddem-post.md

 ## Making it open to all.

-As an embodiment of the East Midlands tech community, we want to promote inclusivity, support and camaraderie.
-The event is going to support first-time speakers and encourage speakers from a variety of backgrounds in a number of ways:
+As an embodiment of the East Midlands tech community, we want to promote inclusivity, support, and camaraderie.
+The event are going to support first-time speakers and encourage speakers from a variety of backgrounds in a number of ways:

 - Tickets are free!
 - The organisers will be doing talks at East Midlands tech meetups on how to submit a strong talk description and ways to construct a talk if you are accepted.